rboston628/rboston628/README.md

 This is the GitHub page of Reece Boston.

-I am a PhD candidate at UNC, studying relativistic astrophysics.
-[My university website](https://reeceboston.web.unc.edu).
+I am an astrophysicist, focusing in particular on relativistic white dwarf asteroseismology.
+[My dissertation](https://github.com/rboston628/THESIS).

 [My CV](https://github.com/rboston628/rboston628/blob/master/BostonReeceCV2022.pdf) is available here in GitHub.